 2. I have a BS degree in Digital Forensics and Information Assurance (not anime, sorry folks).

-4. I have a MAL and a Kitsu that I keep regularly updated, if you wanna judge my poor life choices in real time.
+3. I have a MAL and a Kitsu that I keep regularly updated, if you wanna judge my poor life choices in real time.

 Hope you enjoy whatever content I end up writing about, and feel free to contact me to suggest any ideas you might have!
 The worst I’ll do is make some bad pun, I promise!